The best GMAT prep possible doesn’t mean easy

 Our program is powerful and versatile and could help just about anyone improve their GMAT score.
 But because our system is challenging and we hold our students to a very high standard the program isn’t a good fit for everyone.

-If you're thinking of hiring us go ahead and read the rest of this page so that you get an idea of how we work and how we might work together on your GMAT prep.
-Looking for current GMAT tutoring rates? you're welcome to click here.
+Thinking of hiring us?
+Go ahead and read the rest of this page so that you get an idea of how we might work together on your GMAT prep.
+Looking for current GMAT tutoring rates? you’re welcome to click here.
 But again, if you plan on hiring us for your GMAT prep best to read how we can help.